Burrow, LSU cap magical season, beat Clemson 42-25 for title

 The SEC Tigers weren't done.
 Burrow led LSU on a 95-yard drive, taking a hard shot on a long run before finding Thaddeus Moss, son of former NFL star receiver Randy Moss, standing alone in the end zone.
 That made it 28-17 with 10 seconds left in the half.

-After Clemson's defense flummoxed LSU for most of the first quarter, with tight coverage and hard-to-decipher blitzes, Burrow, Chase and Co. put up 269 yards in the second quarter.
+Clemson defensive coordinator Brent Venables flummoxed LSU for most of the first quarter, with tight coverage and hard-to-decipher blitzes.
+Burrow, Chase and Co. put up 269 yards in the second quarter.

+“Coach Venables is great at what he does, it just took us a while to get it figured out,” Burrow said.

+Did they ever.
+LSU dropped 628 yards and six touchdowns on a Clemson team that came in allowing 264 yards and 11.5 points per game.

 When it was all over, Burrow puffed on a victory cigar as he made his way from the locker room to the postgame news conference.
 No one was about to tell him he couldn't smoke inside.